jbruns/curateur/IMPLEMENTATION_PLAN.md

 # - Checkpoint files: <gamelists>/<system>/.curateur_checkpoint.json
 # - Error summary logs: <gamelists>/<system>/curateur_summary.log
 # - Decommissioned media: <media>/CLEANUP/<system>/<media_type>/

+This configuration snapshot is the authoritative reference for MVP delivery.
+When Milestone 2 launches, a dedicated `config.milestone2.example` (and updated validator schema) will replace the MVP-era settings so that expanded media types, skip/update behavior, and checkpointing are enforced end-to-end.
 ```

 ### Configuration Validation